andre-the-giant/astroblog/src/pages/posts/from-junior-to-principal-or-not-rethinking-caree-growth-for-software-engineers.md

 Some will move into management.
 Some will push technical boundaries.
 Some will stay exactly where they are, doing what they love, while still evolving as mentors and experts.

-**Every path is valid, and it is an engineering manager’s job to help unlock those opportunities.**
+**Every path is valid, and it is an engineering manager's job to help unlock those opportunities.**

 **At the end of the day, people do their best work when they feel challenged, valued, and supported.
 Growth is not about titles.
 It is about becoming better, every step of the way.**